Dream Interpretation Technique #2: Simplify

 So, you dream that a dragon hunts you with the intent of eating you, and you run for your life.
 In simplest terms, you are running from something symbolized as the dragon, perhaps something that scares you or that you can’t face.

 Look at the story from the perspective of the dragon.
 Perhaps it simply represents a problem you’ve been ignoring and it’s only getting worse the longer you wait.
 From the point of view of a dragon, a person is a small problem, right?
-In fact, when you use your imagination to ask what’s its beef with you, Mr. Dragon replies that it eats anyone that ignores it.
+In fact, when you use your imagination to ask Mr. Dragon what’s its beef with you, it replies in your mind that it eats anyone that ignores it.
 Now you know that whatever the dragon represents is probably something you ignore.
 Plus, it pegs the top of your anxiety meter, and that tells you it must represent something pretty serious.
 It’s strong symbolism.
 A dragon isn’t a fly buzzing around your head, a minor annoyance or problem that can be ignored.
 It’s a dragon!

-You dream about losing control while driving and the car skids all over the road then straight over a cliff, and you wake up just before impact, your heart pounding.
+You dream about losing control while driving and the car skids all over the road then straight over a cliff.
+You wake up just before impact, your heart pounding.
 In simplest terms, what does that say about you?
 How are you out of control?
 What sort of danger are you in?

 Dream Interpretation | Notice the Obvious

-Because you are in the thick of the action, it’s hard to see the obvious, even hours or days later when you reflect on the dream, but the meaning is right there if you explain your dream in simplest terms.
+Because you are in the thick of the action of a dream, it’s hard to see the obvious, even hours or days later when you reflect on it.
+But the meaning is right there if you explain your dream in simplest terms.
 The theme in the last example is about control.
 One word says it all.
 The car represents the movement of your life, and skidding off a cliff shows lack of control.
 Or you dream about flying like an eagle, and the word that comes to mind is soar.
-It sums up how your life is going and how you feel.
+It sums up how you feel.

 Keep it simple, or at least start simple and add to it.